-Origins - "the natural temperateness and open-air existence of the people" - "when one looks at the faces of their generals, chiselled out by war to the very cameos of their ancestor under the Roman eagles, one inclines to the second" R. Kipling, characterized the Italian soldiers also referring to their "origin".
+Origins "the natural temperateness and open-air existence of the people" "when one looks at the faces of their generals, chiselled out by war to the very cameos of their ancestor under the Roman eagles, one inclines to the second" R. Kipling characterized the Italian soldiers also referring to their "origin".
 In order to do this, he reminds the "Roman eagles" of the Roman Empire thus magnifying their tasks and underlining their determination, temperance, and nobility.
-Comparison between other nations "Italy, too, has a larger number than most countries of men returned from moneygetting in the Western republics, who have settled down at home again" "like the French, they are logical and face facts to the end" The first quote compares Italian soldiers 'return to their homes with the ones of other people in their countries.
+Comparison with different nations "Italy, too, has a larger number than most countries of men returned from money-getting in the Western republics, who have settled down at home again" "like the French, they are logical and face facts to the end" The first quote compares Italian soldiers 'return to their homes with the ones of other people in their countries.
 From the comparison, one can understand Italian soldiers are really perceived as patriotic.
 Indirectly, R. Kipling is also convinced in Italy there are few opportunities to make money when you compare them to the ones of other nations.
 From the second quote, the intelligent reader also understands R. Kipling considers Italians to have rational and persevering intentions, like the French.
+Mist wrapped the plateau we were climbing.
+The mountains had changed into rounded, almost barrelshaped heights, steep above dry valleys.
+The roads were many and new, but the lorries held their pace [] [] Scotch moors, red uplands, scarred with trenches and punched with shell-holes, a confusion of hills without colour and, in the mist, without shape, rose and dropped behind us.
+They hid the troops in their folds always awaiting troops - and the trenches multiplied themselves high and low on their sides.
+The setting is characterized as a romance picture.
+To tell the truth, the presence of "mist" conveys a so sense of mystery to the scene.
+The idea is reinforced when the narrator adds the mist removes colour and shape from the hills.
+In addition, the choice of the word "confusion" makes the difficulty of finding a direction in such a setting clear and straightforward.